Custom Search Form in WordPress (Without Plugin)

 A search form on a website allows visitors to quickly find specific content without navigating through multiple pages or menus.
 Learn how to create a search form in WordPress without a plugin.

 A WordPress search form enhances the user experience by allowing visitors to discover content on a website without going through different pages manually.
-A search form becomes especially useful for large websites that contain a high volume of content such as articles, products, or books.
-In this post we will create a WordPress search form without using any plugin and use default search page.
+A search form becomes especially useful for large websites that contain a high volume of content, such as articles, products, or books.
+In this post, we will create a WordPress search form without using any plugin and use the default search page.

-Add a WordPress Search Form without Plugin (searchform.php)
+Add a WordPress Search Form without a Plugin (searchform.php)

 searchform.php